image

 Operator

-Welcome to Capricor Therapeutics' Third Quarter 2018 Conference Call.
-My name is Latif and I will be your operator for today's call.
+Welcome to Capricor Therapeutics' Second Quarter 2018 Conference Call.
+My name is Catherine and I will be your operator for today's call.
 [Operator Instructions].
-I will now turn the call over to Capricor's CFO, AJ Bergmann..
+I will now like to turn the conference call over to Capricor's CFO, AJ Bergmann..

 AJ Bergmann